mendixlabs/app-services-components/README.md

 ### Different Column Drop

-Is called by THAT widget when another widget drops an Object into it.
+Is called by THIS widget when THAT (another) widget drops an Object into it.

 -   Same Datasource _(Same Entity)_